-The first time All That Java opened a pop-up in Rhinebeck in 2016, it did so in a whopping 96-square-foot trapezoid.
+The first time All That Java opened a tiny coffee shop in Rhinebeck in 2016, it did so in a whopping 96-square-foot trapezoid.
 Bitty as the location was, it’s a defining characteristic of the coffee shop’s aesthetic, one that owner Samantha Sapienza carried over from her 15 years spent living in Seattle, the coffee capital of the nation.

 If its menu is any indication, All That Java is, as the name suggests, an honest-to-goodness coffee shop.
 Sapienza and Madden work with a roaster in the Seattle area to perfect their signature medium dark roast.
 The brand has two coffee varieties, one for espresso and one for its standard cup of joe, and uses only Poland Springs water for brewing.
-Dairy is straight from Hudson Valley Fresh, while chocolate comes from Ghirardelli.
+Dairy is straight from Hudson Valley Fresh while, for mochas, chocolate comes straight from Ghirardelli.

 “Every element has been upgraded,” Madden enthuses.
 “It’s an amazing cup of coffee.”

 Plus, its limited supply of teas come from the iconic Harney & Sons Fine Teas, rooted right in Millerton.
 All That Java’s Simonelli espresso machine ensures consistency and a streamlined process that makes opening new locales—like the Hannaford kiosk in Kingston—easy.
 The upgrades continue with the food offerings as well.
 At its Rhinebeck and Tivoli locations, All That Java serves ever-popular mini-chocolate croissants prepared by two Culinary Institute of America graduates.